-To distinguish, we add two special task indicators at the beginning of the text as the \emph{BOS} operator for decoding.
+\textbf{Multi-task Joint Training with ASR} \method jointly fulfills the ST and ASR tasks with the multi-task learning (MTL) strategy as its main model.
+To distinguish two tasks, we add two special task indicators at the beginning of the text as the \emph{BOS} operator for decoding.
 For example, if the audio input for "\texttt{Thank you .}" is in English, for ASR, we use \texttt{[en]} as the \emph{BOS} and decode $\zz$= "\texttt{[en] Thank you .}".
 We add \texttt{[De]} at the start of German translation, thus $\yy$ is "\texttt{[De] Danke .}"